Tuition & Fees

 International Tuition Fee Exemption

-In certain circumstances, an international student may be exempted from paying international tuition fees and eligible to pay domestic tuition fees instead.
+In certain circumstances, an international student may be exempt from paying international tuition fees and eligible to pay domestic tuition fees instead.
 Please review the eligibility criteria on our UofT Fees website.

 If you meet the eligibility criteria to be exempted, please contact us at inquire.ischool@utoronto.ca so that we may assist.